PV-Lab/hte_degradation_chamber_gen2/README.md

 ![Degradation chamber generations in the open-hardware project.
 This repository describes MIT Gen. 2 chamber.](https://github.com/PV-Lab/hte_degradation_chamber/blob/main/Chamber_generations.png)

+## Requirements

+Installation instructions have been devloped for:
+- Windows 10 64-bit or similar
+- CAD software
+- LabVIEW 2018 version 18.0
+- ThorCam Version 3.2.1. and Windows SDK for DCx cameras version 4.80
+- Arduino IDE version 1.8.9

 ## Installation

 To install, just clone this repository and analysis codes repository.
 Either download the repository as a ZIP file, or use git: